rescript-lang/rescript-compiler/docs/Help-move-runtime-functions-from-OCaml-to-Javascript.md

 * Add the filename in `jscomp/test/test.mllib`

 * Add a suite test

    The specification is in `jscomp/test/mt.ml`

-   For example a simple tests would be like
+   For example some simple tests would be like:

    ```ocaml
    let suites : _ Mt.pair_suites = Mt.[